zessta/GenQ/JS_correct_incorrect.md

 ## Question 38: **Rate Limiter with Redis**
 **Question:**
-Implement a rate limiter using Redis in JavaScript.
+Description: Implement a rate limiter using Redis in JavaScript.
 The rate limiter should allow a maximum of 100 requests per minute per user.
 Use the `ioredis` library for interacting with Redis.

 **Links:**